ha/doozerd/doc/proto.md

     Responds with the first change made to any file matching *path*, a glob pattern, on or after *rev*.

-    The `flags` field is a bitwise combination of the following values (1 and 2 are reserved):
+    *Flags* is a bitwise combination of the following (values 1 and 2 are reserved):

      * *set* = 4

-        This response represents a mutation event that set a key.
+        The response represents a mutation event that wrote a file.

      * *del* = 8

-        This response represents a mutation event that deleted a key.
+        The response represents a mutation event that deleted a file.

  * `WALK` *path*, *rev*, *offset* &rArr; *path*, *rev*, *value*